The Male Hormone Testosterone

 Deficiency of testosterone can present as reduced libido, decreasing size of the testes, absence of sperm, hot flushes and sweats, reduced shaving and enlargement of the breasts.
 Non specific signs and symptoms consist of decreased energy and increased fatigue, depressed mood, reduced muscle mass and strength, reduced bone density, poor concentration and memory, sleep disturbance and increasing body fat.
 Low testosterone may also contribute to erectile problems though androgen deficiency is an uncommon cause of this.

 Late onset hypogonadism (LOH) also known as adult onset hypogonadism is a controversial diagnosis where the levels of testosterone that naturally fall with age are somewhat accelerated.
 As men age, the amount of body fat increases and muscle mass and strength decreases.
 A fall in testosterone levels is likely to contribute to these conditions.
 However any medical condition can accelerate this decline such as diabetes or obesity and the current recommendations are to treat the secondary causes first before considering treating the low testosterone with medication.
 It is important to note that sleep apnoea may be associated with low testosterone, it is always important to treat the sleep apnoea first before consideration of a testosterone treatment program.
 Any components of metabolic syndrome which include diabetes, obesity, high blood pressure and high cholesterol should always be treated first.
-These significant medical illnesses that can cause a fall in the level of testosterone usually recover when the illness has been treated.
+Low testosterone arising from these significant medical illnesses, can recover when the illness has been treated.

 Another name for LOH is “male menopause” and again, due to the controversy surrounding this condition, it is not regarded as a legitimate diagnosis.
 However replacing testosterone in older men who have a proven and documented very low testosterone has been shown to have a number of benefits on body fat, muscle, cholesterol and bone density as well as an improvement in quality of life.